 Yawanawa Tribal lands

-The Yawanawá are members of an indigenous tribe that lives in the southern part of the Gregório River Indigenous Land, sharing 200,000 hectares with the Katukina people of Sete Estrelas village.
+The Yawanawá people are an indigenous tribe that lives in the southern part of the Gregório River Indigenous land, sharing 200,000 hectares with the Katukina people of Sete Estrelas village.